 The National Council on Aging states that seniors are more likely to report financial abuse than other types of elder abuse.

 Studies show that online therapy can significantly reduce the symptoms of depression, anxiety, PTSD, specific phobias, and more.
-Online therapy typically gets these results by using cognitive behavioral therapy, or CBT, which is proven to be not only effective but also fast-acting in the symptoms of anxiety, depression, and other mental illnesses.
-If you’re worried about the price of therapy, note that online therapy is cheaper than in-person therapy, so help could be closer than you think.
+Online therapy can involve cognitive-behavioral therapy (CBT) or other modalities, which are proven effective and fast-acting in some cases.
+If you’re worried about the price of therapy, note that online therapy is more cost-effective than in-person therapy.

 - Previous Article